froggie901/aws-deepcomposer-samples/getting-started/lab-2/README.md

 Using a ml.c5.4xlarge, the entire exercise take 3-4 hrs to run.
 Please see the [Amazon SageMaker pricing](https://aws.amazon.com/sagemaker/pricing/) for details.

 ## Setup

+1. Launch SageMaker console
+2. Choose Notebook instance
+3. choose create notebook instance
+4. Name
+5. Notebook instance type `ml.c5.4xlarge`
+6. IAM use or create a new role. (what add'l information would be good here)
+7.

 First we create the Amazon SageMaker notebook instance.